 It’s that time of year again, and who doesn’t love to decorate for Christmas?
 But if you’re in a brick house you may be thinking you’re stuck.
-I too have wondered how to hang Christmas lights on brick walls, so I decided to figure it out.
+I too have wondered how to hang Christmas lights on brick walls.

 Brick clips go on quickly and easily, but can also be moved quickly and easily.

 In this post, we’ll walk you through all the different options.
-We’ll explore how to temporarily stick to brick and even how to hang rope lights on concrete.
+We’ll explore how to temporarily stick outdoor lights (and indoor too) to brick and even how to hang rope lights on concrete.

-Specifically, though, well look at how to hang Christmas lights on brick walls so you can embrace your inner Clark Griswold.
+Specifically, though, well look at how to hang Christmas lights on brick walls the easy way so you can embrace your inner Clark Griswold.

 What adhesive will stick to brick?